Submissions are now being accepted for the 2024 SWPACA Conference!

 - Film adaptation issues

-- Historical approaches to children’s and YA literature and culture
+- Historical approaches to and the history of children’s and YA literature and culture

-- New readings of children’s and YA literature and culture
+- New approaches to reading children’s and YA literature and culture

 - Re-imaginings of myth, fairy tale, and other traditional stories